Darbeheshti/Darbeheshti.github.io/_posts/2022-11-14-starcamera.md

-# Finding outliers in GRACE star camera data with deep learning
+# Finding outliers in GRACE star camera data

 GRACE star camera data is published in terms of quaternions, and they look like this: